JonasSchmidinger/soil-sensor-fusion/README.md

 Performance is very sensitive to the number of training samples.
 Hence, the results with this subset are not comparable in any way to the results provided in our paper.

-# Further code:
-I did not share the code to generate all the figures due to messy documentation.
-However, if you are interested please contact me (Jonas.Schmidinger@uni-osnabrueck.de) and I will share it.
+If you have any other questions please contact me (Jonas.Schmidinger@uni-osnabrueck.de).

 J Schmidinger, May 2024